remarkablejames/Banquetly/README.md

 # Banquetly

-A react native app for managing staff and events for a banquet hall.
+A react native app for managing hospitality event staff and their shifts.